thekingmtg/freewpc/machine/dm/dm.md

 #uni05_54:
 #uni05_63:
 #uni05_64:
-#v5prc:			---prison break
 #xpaiderp:
 #fixed12:
+arial11b:

+#new fonts to try
+#emulogic
+#hellovetica
+#pixelmix

-#these won't compile
+#these won't compile for me
 #amiga4ever:
 #arial11:
 #arial11a: